gempir/gempbot-node/README.md

 And finally change "channels" to the channel(s) you want to make the bot connect to.
 Make sure to start with a **#**

+Make sure you create a "logs" folder and inside a folder with your channelname so the logs get saved correctly.

 # Credits

 This bot is possible because of this genius libary http://www.tmijs.org/